TSkidmore24/montecarlopackage/docs/package_documentation.rst

 get_lowest_energy_config(self)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Computers the lowest energy configuration for a length of bitstring.
+Computes the lowest energy configuration for a length of bitstring.